gabrielnau/opentelemetry-clojure/doc/decisions.md

 **Problem statement :**

+When doing manual instrumentation, we have to manage `Context` conveyance in-process in order to have a correct `Context.current()` value at any point in the code execution path, so that cross-cutting concerns like metrics and logs can be enriched with correlation data.
-How to wrap opentelemetry-java `Context` propagation across threads in Clojure in order to support its concurrency primitives, like `core/future` or `core.async` ?
+How to manage this in Clojure in order to support its concurrency primitives, like `core/future` or `core.async` ?

 Constraints:
 - Since we want to support OpenTelemetry traces, but also metrics and logs, we have to ensure `Span.current()` and `Context.current()` return correct value everywhere down the code execution path.
+Default implementation stores them on thread locals.
 - We would like to limit the boilerplate needed to manage this, interleaving OpenTelemetry code with app code should add as few as possible complexity.
 - While wrapping the Java lib, leave all decisions to instrumentation author, meaning the Clojure wrapper isn't opinionated as to how do things ideally.
 - There is an auto instrumentation java agent available, which override some default behaviors from the SDK.
 Solutions should work both with this agent injected or not.